SindreGiske/TextGame/README.md

  - look
  - quit

 Things that might be expanded upon in the future:
- - doors (rework how rooms connect)
  - more 'natural' inputs
+ - more stuff and things